Keir Starmer faces fresh questions over judgment after Lord Doyle controversy

 Sir Keir Starmer is facing renewed questions about his judgment in a row over the appointment of his former spin doctor to the House of Lords after the aide campaigned for a paedophile councillor.

-The Prime Minister said on Wednesday that his former communications chief Lord Matthew Doyle, who supported Sean Morton after he had been charged with having indecent images of children, had not given a “full account of his actions” when he was given a peerage.
+The Prime Minister said on Wednesday ex-communications chief Lord Matthew Doyle, who supported Sean Morton after he had been charged with having indecent images of children, had not given a “full account of his actions” when he was given a peerage.

-Lord Doyle has had the Labour whip removed and apologised for supporting Morton before the case against him had concluded, saying he believed the paedophile’s assertions of innocence before Morton admitted the offending.
+Lord Doyle has had the Labour whip removed and apologised for backing Morton before the case against him had concluded, saying he believed the paedophile’s assertions of innocence before Morton admitted the offending.

 It is understood that the campaigning was not disclosed during the former aide’s vetting.

-However, Tim Allan – who until this week was communications chief at Number 10 – said later on Wednesday that Lord Doyle had said he believed Morton before his conviction and had been “supportive” during that time, as first reported by The Times.
+However, Tim Allan – who until this week was communications chief in No 10 – said that Lord Doyle had confirmed he believed Morton before his conviction and had been “supportive” during that time, as first reported by The Times.

-Mr Allan said he had been asked to speak with the peer by former No 10 chief of staff Morgan McSweeney about his relationship with Morton while serving in Downing Street.
+Mr Allan said he had been asked to speak with the peer while in Downing Street by Sir Keir’s former chief of staff Morgan McSweeney about Lord Doyle’s relationship with Morton.

 “I accurately relayed what Doyle had told me to the PM,” Mr Allan said in a statement issued to the Press Association.